The South Carolina Ports Authority announced that the first phase of an Inland Port Greer rail expansion is finished.

 Class 1 railroad

-The top news stories RT&S was following this week.
+The top news stories RT&S was following the week ending Oct.
+28.